MrSwitch/css-in-the-shadow-dom/README.md

 # Shadow DOM
-(Shit Hot and Awesomeness, Dude!
+Stands for: Shit Hot and Awesomeness, Dude!
 Omg!
-Wow!)

-Like mini christmas presents within elements, lovingly wrapped, and hidden from view.
+Wow!

+	If HTML elements were Xmas presents,
+	the Shadow Dom would be the wrapping.

+- Andrew Dodson (@SydCSS, Dec 4th 2014)

 # What is it?